 To make four sections, use the pointy end of your applicator to split each of the two large sections in half.
-Then, run the pointy end “from the the top of your head to the back of your ears” on either side to create a line that splits each section down the middle.
+Then, run the pointy end “from the top of your head to the back of your ears” on either side to create a line that splits each section down the middle.
 Once you have four sections, clip each section in place.
-I always feel like Angelica’s doll, Cynthia, from Rugrats when I do this, but “This will make it much easier to to stay clean and not get overwhelmed trying to [bleach everything] all at once,” notes Walker.
-Preach!
+“This will make it much easier to stay clean and not get overwhelmed trying to [bleach everything] all at once,” notes Walker.

 Step 2: Mix your bleach and developer

-Snap on your gloves, ensure surrounding surfaces are covered, and usher any pets, kids, etc. out of the room.
-(Shooing two curious cats away, glove-clad and bleach-covered, is far from fun—not to mention, the bleach fumes aren’t great for their little lungs, I’m sure.)
+Put on your gloves, ensure surrounding surfaces are covered, and usher any pets, kids, etc. out of the room to avoid exposure to bleach fumes.

 Walker stresses the importance of always measuring your bleach and developer.
 Most bleaches will come with a little measuring scoop, similar to a coffee scoop—use it!
 Walker, who uses Redken Flash lift or Wella Blondor, says a ratio of 1 part bleach, 1.5-2 parts peroxide “will give you a great consistency to work with.”
 I can attest to this; typically, I mix 1 scoop of bleach with 2 scoops of peroxide for a smooth, pudding-like blend that doesn’t drip or run.